Jump to Section:

 The presiding Co-Chair will state the names of the complainant and respondent, the nature of the charge, and the name of instructor of the course (if the case concerns a course) at the beginning of the hearing.
 All persons present will introduce themselves.

 The complainant, respondent, and Honor Board members are permitted to ask questions of any party at any time during the hearing; however, the presiding Co-Chair may reserve the right to rule questions irrelevant or inappropriate.
-The advisor may ask questions through the respondent, but may not address any other person at the hearing directly except to request a recess from the presiding Co-Chair.
+Advisors accompanying the complainant and respondent may offer appropriate questions and comments but wholly at the discretion of the presiding Co-Chair.
 Witnesses may ask questions at the discretion of the presiding Co-Chair.

 The complainant shall present his or her case first, including the reason for bringing the case, the nature of the evidence, and any other information deemed relevant.
 Other witnesses in support of the complainant shall be heard at this time.